Amazon launches a low-cost version of Prime for customers on government assistance

 Finally, there’s the fact that Amazon, along with a number of online retailers, are working with the government on a program that will allow customers for the first time to use their food stamps (SNAP) via e-commerce websites.

 Announced earlier this year, the USDA-led program is working with Amazon, Walmart, Thrive Market, FreshDirect, and other grocers to test how SNAP benefits could be used to pay for qualifying items – largely fresh goods, like those from Amazon’s Fresh grocery delivery service, as well as some packaged goods, like cereals, which are also available through Amazon Pantry.
+The pilot begins in early 2018.

 Bringing SNAP members to Amazon Prime would be a first step in being able to attract those shoppers, who today receive the bulk (69 percent) of Federal food and nutrition assistance.